 Coming with large vents around the rear side of the helmet, you enjoy an appreciable level of ventilation around your head.
 The Troy Lee also features stabilizers fit system at the rear side for seamless adjustment of the fit.
 The visors are great and will hold well against flares, snow or rainfall.

 When it comes to choosing helmets, the size is of premium importance and this cannot be overemphasized.
 With the industry constantly growing every day, it gets even easier for kids as little as 2 or 3-year-old to find their sizes.
 But finding the best not just for the kids alone, but for every members of the family can prove to be a hassle.
-With this guide, you have the right kind of information needed to make a good choice.
+With this guide (bike helmet sizes by age), you have the right kind of information needed to make a good choice.
 Make your pick and hurry to buy now!

 You may also like: